qBraid/qBraid/CONTRIBUTING.md

 ## Pull Requests

-### Preparation

-Before submitting a pull request (PR), ensure your contributions comply with the [Developer's Certificate of Origin](https://developercertificate.org/), confirming your right to submit the work under the project's license.
-Contributors are encouraged to[sign commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits), however, it is not required.
+Before submitting a pull request (PR), ensure your contributions comply with the [Developer's Certificate of Origin](https://developercertificate.org/), confirming your right to submit the work under this project's [LICENSE](LICENSE).
+Contributors are encouraged to [sign commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits), however, it is not required.

+For code changes, please ensure that:
+1. All new code includes corresponding unit tests and satisfies code coverage.
+2. Docstrings are thorough and accurate for both new and updated features.
+3. All integration tests, including remote tests (as applicable), are passing.
+4. New functions and classes are annotated with Python type hints to support `py.typed`.
+5. (Optional) Yor name and affiliation are added to [CITATION.cff](CITATION.cff).

 ### Integration Tests